montagejs/montagejs.org/docs/exploring-components.md

 });
 ```

-The file exports a single object with a CamelCase version of the .reel directory name which inherits MontageJS methods from `Component`.
+The file exports a single object with a CamelCase version of the .mod directory name which inherits MontageJS methods from `Component`.
 The first argument provides a way to define the properties (methods and values) that will be available on the instances of the new type being created.
 The second argument provides a way to define properties of the type itself, they are accessible directly on the type (e.g., `Component.method()`).

 `this.super()` is a special function that will call the parent method with the same name. in this case it will call the constructor function that was defined in the Component type.
 This is useful to extend a behavior and is similar to its Java counterpart.